Welcome to Maid Spin, the personal website of iklone. I write about about otaku culture as well as history, philosophy and mythology.

 "It's a ring!" she declared, grinning; "I found it in the rose garden."

 "Did you now?" replied the fisherman, "well isn't that lovely?"
-Still struggling to see the tiny little thing, he could just about make out the shape of a ring through both his poor eyesight and the soil accumulated sound it.
+Still struggling to see the tiny little thing, he could just about make out the rough shape of a ring through both his poor eyesight and the soil accumulated around it.
 It looked old and forgotten, probably a trinket lost by some wealthy visitor to the hall.
 They must have deemed it too much effort to search for and left it to be compacted into the soil by the beat of the gardener's trowel.

 "Silver perhaps, maybe even gold."
 The fisherman leant back again in his chair with a creak, "But what would a young lady like you do with such a ring?
 Jewellery is for the grown-ups."

 The princess cocked her head to one side and placed a finger on her lip in an expression of serious contemplation.
-Thinking for a few moments she said, "Well maybe I will just keep it in a box to look at, or maybe..." her face suddenly lit up as if reaching a moment of eureka, "or maybe I'll keep it for my wedding-day!
+Thinking for a few moments she said, "Well, maybe I will just keep it in a box to look at, or maybe..." her face suddenly lit up as if reaching a moment of eureka, "or maybe I'll keep it for my wedding-day!
 Then I'll be able to wear it every day forever and ever!"
 She nodded smugly in the manner of a girl who had solved a particularly troublesome riddle, "Yes I'll keep it safe until I'm old enough to be a a bride!"

 "Oho?" the old man chuckled, "I think that's a grand plan my young lady."

 "Be careful there," shouted out the man, "we wouldn't want you ruining your nice clothes."
 But the little girl just smiled and pointed at her little rain boots: she had come well prepared.
 The fisherman watched the girl from his perch as she worked.
-First she hiked up her skirt above her knees and pinned it in place expertly using the buckle of her pinafore.
+First she hiked up her skirt above her knees and pinned it in place expertly using the buckle of her belt.
 Then she carefully leant down over the rippling surface, taking care to ensure her clothes never touched the mud beneath her before delicately dipping the ring into the ice-cold water and scrubbing away at it with a little brown handkerchief she unveiled from her front pocket.
-She worked diligently and precisely with the dexterity of an older girl, carefully washing then scrubbing the ring in the water for a few seconds, inspecting the progress, and then repeating the process over.
+She worked diligently and precisely with the dexterity of an older girl, carefully washing then scrubbing the ring in the water for a few seconds, inspecting the progress, and repeating the process over.
 She was engrossed in her little task in a way that only certain children can be, her concentration such that hardly anything could have got pulled away her attention.
 Hardly anything.

-"Froggie!" she suddenly exclaimed, pointing her finger towards what the old man could only assume was some amphibious creature which had just emerged from the depths, "come here Mr Frog!"
+"Froggie!" she suddenly exclaimed, pointing her finger towards what the old man could only assume was some amphibious creature which had just emerged from the depths, for he couldn't see anything there, "come here Mr Frog!"
 With the previously all-important task at hand forgotten in a moment, the princess turned her undivided attention instead to this certain "Mr Frog Esq."
 Squelching her way along the muddy bank, she held out her hands in some vain attempt at coaxing him in.
 But the hunting instinct of children should never be underestimated, and a few minutes of squelching and tactical manoeuvring later the frog was gripped firmly between her hands.
-She held the slimy thing up and peered inquisitively into into black eyes, presumedly communicating with it through some purely cerebral method.
-She stayed in this position for a long while until, evidently not shocked with whatever she had to say, the frog made a heroic escape freeing himself from her iron claw and launching his body a good seven feet in one smoothly executed movement.
-With a "plop" he landed back into the water and was instantly disappeared, reunited with the black deep.
-The princess staggered a little, looking for a moment like she was about to fall backwards into the sludge, but managed to steady herself at the last second avoiding a potential laundry-disaster for whoever washes her clothes.
+She held the slimy thing up and peered inquisitively into its black eyes, presumedly communicating with it through some purely cerebral method.
+She stayed in this position for a long while until, evidently shocked with whatever she had to say, the frog made his heroic escape by freeing himself from her iron claw and launching his body a good seven feet in one smoothly executed movement.
+With a "plop" he landed back into the water and instantly disappeared, reunited with the black deep.
+The princess staggered a little, looking for a moment like she was about to fall backwards into the sludge, but managed to steady herself at the last second avoiding a potential laundry-disaster for whomever washes her clothes.
 After recuperating her balance she turned to the old man and shouted in a tone of shock tinged with a hint of anger, "Mr Frog took my ring!"

 This episode left the fisherman standing up, having instinctively risen with the chaos.
 "Come out from the mud young miss you're going to fall.
 How do you mean the frog took the ring?"